 Agriculture contributes substantially to the overall nutrient load in both surface water and groundwater.
-Even in the River Danube, with its high discharge and dilution rates, nutrients cause eutrophication that is visible in the Hungarian stretch of the river.
+Even in the River Danube, with its high discharge and dilution rates, concentration of nutrients is high and eutrophication is visible, particularly along the lower stretch of the river.
 Eutrophication of inland and coastal waters is still a problem in many CEE countries.
 The problems of ammonia volatilisation, nitrate leaching, phosphorus leaching, and soil erosion, and discharges of farm waste, such as effluent from animal houses, manure storage, and silage heaps, are still not at the desired level in many parts of the CEE.